tinvukhac/sjml-resources/README.md

 ### Brief description of the source code
 * main.py: the endpoint to run the program.
-*
+* regression_model.py: implementation of regression models to estimate join selectivity and MBR tests selectivity.
+* classification_model.py: implementation of classification models to estimate the best join algorithm in terms of running time.
 * datasets.py: data pre-processing module
-* data/histograms: contains csv files, which are the histograms of input datasets (to be fed into the CNN layers).
+* data/histograms: contains csv files, which are the histograms of input datasets.
 * data/tabular: contains csv files, which are the tabular feature of the input datasets (to be fed into the MLP layer).
 * data/join_results: contains csv files which are the results of spatial join queries.
 Columns: dataset 1, dataset 2, join result size, # of MBR test, execution time.
 * trained_models: where you save the trained models.